TrinityCTAT/Trinity_CTAT/mutation/README.txt

 # Updating paths

 Several jars are used in this pipeline.
 If you need, you may supply the path of any command.
 This occurs with the -u/update_command .

-# Reducing processing time

-The indexing step takes is the longest step and can create large files ( GBs ).
-This happens twice, the first indexing is a only dependent on the reference genome and so can be shared in the processing of many samples.
-It is possible to index the reference genome first and then supply the directory of the reference genome index to the pipeline.

-We have made a script to make building the index easier.
-Here is an example command on building the index.
-Note: Files in {} need to be updated with actual files

-python rnaseq_mutation_indexer.py --reference {reference_genome.fa} --threads 8 --log indexing_log.txt --out_dir premade_index_directory

-If you have an index already made you can then supply the rnaseq_mutation_pipeline.py with the location of the index using the optional argument -i / --index

-python rnaseq_mutation_pipeline.py --reference {reference_genome.fa} --vcf {reference_genome.vcf} --left {left_sample.fa} --right {right_sample.fa} --threads 8 --log log.txt --out_dir rnaseq_mut_out --index {premade_index_directory}

 # Argument Help